Table of Contents

 Several Australian-based crypto exchanges such as Swyftx, Digital Surge, CoinSpot, and Independent Reserve offer ways to quickly produce reports which summarise their transaction history to allow their customers to easily prepare their crypto tax returns without hassle.
 An example of a Koinly-produced crypto tax report is pictured below.

 The taxation obligations of crypto investors and traders alike can seem quite complex and understanding legal responsibilities is a key facet to avoiding non-compliance.
 Whilst the regulatory framework is constantly evolving, the availability of tools and professional expertise has increased to provide crypto users and businesses to easily calculate and understand their crypto taxes.

 Can I Avoid Paying Tax On Crypto?

 Capital or financial gains made from the buying, trading, or selling of crypto is subject to either Capital Gains Tax (CGT), or Income Tax depending on how the crypto was acquired.
 Since the Australian Tax Office (ATO) and Australian cryptocurrency platforms share account and transactional data, any discrepancies will be flagged and investors and traders will be notified.
-Instances where crypto is not subject to CGT include holding crypto as a long-term investment (unless sold or traded), or the crypto is considered as a personal use asset.
+Instances, where crypto is not subject to CGT, include holding crypto as a long-term investment (unless sold or traded), or the crypto is considered as a personal use asset.

 What Records Do I Need For Taxation?

-Records and documents that should be retained during the financial year to support the lodgement of a crypto tax return include receipts of crypto purchases or trades, exchange records, records of accountant or legal costs, digital wallet and key records and any costs related to software tools that manage tax affairs.
+Records and documents that should be retained during the financial year to support the lodgement of a crypto tax return include receipts of crypto purchases or trades, exchange records, records of an accountant or legal costs, digital wallet and key records, and any costs related to software tools that manage tax affairs.
 These records should be kept for at least 5 years.